fsharp/fsharp.org/about/index.md

 Modern programming thrives on rich spaces of data, information, and services.
-The most recent versions of F# greatly simplify data-rich programming through the addition of the F# Type Provider mechanism, F# LINQ Queries and a multitude of type providers for enterprise and web data standards.
+The most recent versions of F# greatly simplify data-rich programming through the addition of the F# type provider mechanism, F# queries and a multitude of type providers for enterprise and web data standards.
-F# is a first-class language on a number of platforms including Mac and Linux (with tool support in Xamarin Studio, MonoDevelop, Emacs and other) and Windows (with Visual Studio, Xamarin Studio and Emacs) as well as on mobile devices and on the web using HTML5.
+F# is a first-class language on a number of platforms including Mac and Linux (with tool support in Xamarin Studio, MonoDevelop, Emacs and others) and Windows (with Visual Studio, Xamarin Studio and Emacs) as well as on mobile devices and on the web using HTML5.

 <h2 id="documentation" class="anchor">Online Documentation</h2>